Hyundai, Kia to recall cars in US and South Korea over engine issue

 In 2015, Hyundai Motor said it would recall 470,000 Sonata sedans in the United States to replace faulty engine parts, sparking questions of safety back home.

-But Hyundai and Kia said that engines produced at domestic factories were not defective, but extended the warranty period for five Theta 2-equipped models in South Korea.
+But Hyundai and Kia has said that engines produced at domestic factories were not defective.
+They instead extended the warranty period for five Theta 2-equipped models in South Korea.

+The Hyundai spokesperson said the latest recall does not involve the same part involved in the previous recall.

+Hyundai Motor shares fell 1.4 percent in morning trade, heading for its sixth consecutive days of declines, compared to a broader market that was down 0.4 percent.

 (Reporting by Hyunjoo Jin; Editing by Randy Fabi)